UMD-CS-STICs/389Lspring18/codelabs/codelab-06/README.md

 ### Setup

 Make sure to do a pull on your git repo and then set up your pipenv as usual.
+This codelab has packaged with it a test utility called [Bees With Machine Guns (BWMG)](https://github.com/newsapps/beeswithmachineguns):

+> A utility for arming (creating) many bees (small EC2 instances) to attack (load test) targets (web applications).

+It is automatically installed in your pipenv shell (`bees --help`).

-This codelab has packaged with it a test utility, [beeswithmachineguns](https://github.com/newsapps/beeswithmachineguns) *"...for arming (creating) many bees (micro EC2 instances) to attack (load test) targets (web applications)"*, which will install with your pipenv shell.
-We'll also be working heavily from the AWS GUI here, so go ahead and log in with your account.
+We'll be working heavily from the AWS GUI here, so go ahead and log in with your account.

+### IAM

+#### IAM User for Bees

+As in [Codelab 2 (AWS/S3)](/codelabs/codelab-02/README.md), add a new IAM user with programmatic access.
+This user will be used purely for BWMG, so give it a clear name.
+Bees will only need access to EC2 instances, so attach the `AmazonEC2FullAccess` policy instead of giving it administrator privileges. _Make sure to save your access keys_ as you will need them later.

-It's possible to complete this codelab using the IAM user and the key pair you already have, but it's best practice to create new ones.
-This aids in security (principle of least priviledge), identifying what code is doing what, and solving the problem of your former memorable name not being so memorable.
+> **Note**: While it is possible to complete this codelab using the IAM user and the key pair you already have, it is generally a best practice to create a new one.
+This aids in security by following the principle of least privilege.

-#### IAM

-As in [Codelab 2](codelabs/codelab-02/README.md), add a user in the "IAM" service via the AWS Console.
-Give it a name that tells you its purpose.
-Since the user will be Bees (our test utility), "Buzz" might be a good choice.
-When creating a new group select "EC2FullAccess" instead of administrator.
-Again, _make sure to save your access keys_ as you will need them later.

 ![newIAMuser](../../../media/codelabs/codelab-06/newIAMuser.png)

-#### EC2
+### EC2

+#### Key Pair for Bees

+Next, we will create a key pair specifically for Bees.

-Moving to EC2, under the NETWORK & SECURITY tab, create a new key pair and give it a *memorable* name.
+Moving to EC2, under the `Network and Security` tab, create a new key pair and give it a memorable name.
 Then, after you have it downloaded, move a copy to the `.ssh` folder in your home directory.
 This is where Bees will look for it.

 ```
  $ cp ~/Downloads/<bees>.pem ~/.ssh/<bees>.pem
 ```

-While we're here under this tab, take a look at Security Groups and remind yourself of the memorable name you used in [Codelab 4](codelabs/codelab-04/README.md).
-This is important because Bees will need access to ports 80 and 22.

-### Web server
+#### Security Group for Bees

+While you're here, go ahead and create a new security group that opens up SSH and HTTP for Bees.

+> **Tip**: It's generally a good idea to create separate security groups for different services, because you can modify the rules in the security group at any time, but you can't change security groups after you've created an EC2 instance.
+Therefore, if you re-used a security group and Bees needed an extra port opened, then you would have to open that port for all services using that security group.

+#### Launch a Wordpress AMI

-For our server, will use a pre-built AMI from the AWS Marketplace that is similar to the one configured in Codelab 4.
-Using the EC2 service in the AWS Console, start the Launch Instance wizard.
+For our server, will use a pre-built AMI from the AWS Marketplace that is similar to the one you all created in Codelab 4.

+> **Note**: You can't use the same server from Codelab 4, because that server hardcodes its IP address, so if we launched it from an AMI then it would be assigned a new IP and you would have to manually update the hardcoded IP -- Bitnami's Wordpress image solves this problem for us.

+Go ahead and open the EC Launch Instance wizard.
 From the AWS Marketplace tab, search for and select "WordPress Certified by Bitnami".

 ![marketplace](../../../media/codelabs/codelab-06/marketplace.png)